jessealama/decimal128/README.md

 ### Differences with the official Decimal128

-This package is not literally an implementation of Decimal128.
-This package is working with a subset of Decimal128 that makes sense for the use cases we have in mind (mainly, though not exclusively, finance).
+This package is not literally an implementation of IEEE 754 Decimal128.
+This package defines a subset of Decimal128 that makes sense for the use cases we have in mind (mainly, though not exclusively, finance).
 Only a handful of arithmetic operations are implemented.
 We do not offer, for instance, the various trigonometric functions.
+Moreover, this package supports the concep of quiet NaNs only.
+Signalling NaNs are not supported here.

 #### Lack of support for specifying context